thk123/se4be-website/index.md

 In my time as team lead I was able to see how good software practices can _speed up delivery_ and increased quality.

-I am really motivated to help scientists and other domain experts learn from my experience of software engineering to allow them to fulfil their technologies potential.
+I am really motivated to use my experience of software engineering experts fulfil their technologies potential.
 Please [get in touch](mailto:hi@tkiley.co.uk) to unlock your expertise.

 ## Course Syllabus